PeeeanutX/llm_data_assistant/README.md

 **"Extract All…"**, then remember where you put the extracted folder.

 If you know how to use **git**, you can instead clone it.
-Either way, you'll end up with a folder named `data_assistant_poc` that contains files like `streamlit_app.py` and `requirements.txt`.
+Either way, you'll end up with a folder named `llm_data_assistant` that contains files like `streamlit_app.py` and `requirements.txt`.

 #### Step 3 — Open the project folder in the terminal